developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Periodic Scan
 Used to configure whether the Threat Management System should perform background polling to increase the accuracy and timeliness of detection of Rooted Device threat.

-- When the value ***Off***- the Threat Management System does NOT perform background polling.
+-***Off***- the Threat Management System does NOT perform background polling.
 This might increase performance and improve battery life somewhat, but also reduces the ability to detect the Rooted Device threat and/or result in a delay in detection of that threat.

-- When the Action value ***On***- the Threat Management System performs background polling.
+-***On***- the Threat Management System performs background polling.
 This might reduce performance and degrade battery life somewhat, but also increases the ability to detect the Rooted Device threat and accelerate detection of that threat.
 The additional Managed Configurations **Threat Management - Periodic Scan Interval**, **Threat Management - Periodic Scan Additional Folders**, and **Threat Management - Periodic Scan Additional Folders List** can be used to adjust the nature of the background polling, allowing trade-offs to be made in the balance of thoroughness vs. the impact to performance and battery life.
 This value should generally be chosen only if detection of the ***Device is Rooted*** threat has been enabled, since it would have little value otherwise.

 ### Periodic Scan Interval
 Used to configure the interval between polls when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan**.